Flower Flies

-Welcome to the enchanting world of flower flies, also known as hover flies or syrphids—nature’s quiet champions of pollination.
-While bees often take the spotlight, recent research reveals that flower flies are essential to boosting food production, sustaining ecosystems, and preserving biodiversity
+Welcome to the enchanting world of flower flies, also known as hover flies or syrphids - nature’s quiet champions of pollination.
+Adult flower flies visit flowers to feed on nectar and pollen to give them the energy and nutrients they need to reproduce.
+By visiting the flowers, the flower flies inadvertently pollinate the flowers.
+While bees often take the spotlight, flower flies boost food production and help sustain ecosystems.

 Spotting Flower Flies

 Flower flies are found on all continents except for Antarctica – evidence of their ability to adapt to a wide range of climates.
-They are most active in temps between 59–77°F, visiting flat-topped flowers including agricultural crops, daisies, yarrow, and goldenrod.
+They are most active in temps between 59–77°F, visiting flat-topped flowers including agricultural crops, daisies, yarrow, and Queen Anne’s lace.

 Flower flies often fool the eye with their bee-like appearance, a clever disguise to ward off predators.
 But here’s how to tell them apart:

 • Eyes: Look for their iconic "goggles."
-Flower flies have large, compound eyes that almost meet at the top of their heads.
+Flower flies have large, compound eyes.

 • Wings: They have one pair of wings, compared to a bee’s two pairs.